dhimmel/indications/README.md

 See [`medi`](medi) and [this Thinklab discussion](http://thinklab.com/discussion/medi-indications-data-discrepancy-in-resource-specific-counts/31) for parsing the [data](http://knowledgemap.mc.vanderbilt.edu/research/content/MEDI) from:

-> Wei WQ, Cronin RM, Xu H, Lasko TA, Bastarache L, Denny JC (2013) **Development and evaluation of an ensemble resource linking medications to their indications.** *Journal of the American Medical Informatics Association* [doi:10.1136/amiajnl-2012-001431](http://dx.doi.org/10.1136/amiajnl-2012-001431)
+> Wei WQ, Cronin RM, Xu H, Lasko TA, Bastarache L, Denny JC (2013) **Development and evaluation of an ensemble resource linking medications to their indications.** *Journal of the American Medical Informatics Association* DOI: [10.1136/amiajnl-2012-001431](http://dx.doi.org/10.1136/amiajnl-2012-001431)

 Also see the [analysis notebook](http://git.dhimmel.com/indications/medi/) for visualization.